 With New Year’s Eve just days away, it’s the perfect time to brush up on precautions that are especially important around the holiday season.
 According to the National Institutes of Health, the number of vehicle accidents involving alcohol spike dramatically between Christmas and New Year’s Day.
 And while seasonal binge drinking is a popular way to celebrate with friends and family, New Year’s isn’t – statistically speaking – the most dangerous day to drive in New York.

-Fatal drunk driving accidents, according to national reports, escalate over the major long holiday weekends, when hoards of tired and impaired drivers hit the roads.
+Fatal drunk driving accidents, according to national reports, escalate over the major long holiday weekends as opposed to one-night holidays like New Year’s Eve.
+When hoards of tired and impaired drivers hit the roads, accidents spike drastically.